Alpay Çelebi

-Alpay Çelebi (born 4 April 1999) is a Turkish professional footballer who plays as a centre-back for Şanlıurfaspor.
+Alpay Çelebi (born 4 April 1999) is a Turkish professional footballer who plays as a centre-back for TFF 2.
+Lig club Adana 01 FK.

 Professional career

 A youth product of Beşiktaş, Çelebi joined Kayserispor on a 1 year loan on 6 August 2019. Çelebi made his professional debut with Kayserispor in a 1-0 Süper Lig loss to Alanyaspor on 17 August 2019.

 On July 7, 2022 Çelebi signed 2+1 year deal with Second League club Kocaelispor.